rust-lang/rfcs/text/0000-futures.md

 The difference between those types is that `Waker` implements the `Send` and `Sync` marker traits, while `LocalWaker` doesn't.
-This means a `Waker` can be sent to another thread and stored there in order to wake up the associated task later on, while a `LocalWaker` can't be sent.
+This means a `Waker` can be sent to another thread and stored there in order to wake up the associated task later on, while a `LocalWaker` cannot be sent.
 Depending on the capabilities of the underlying executor a `LocalWaker` can be converted into a `Waker`.
 Most executors in the ecosystem will implement this functionality.
 The exception will be highly specialized executors, which e.g. want to avoid the cost of all synchronization.